He Named Me Malala

 Screening the Documentary

-I recently had an opportunity to watch the movie and to answer the following questions.
+I recently had an opportunity to watch the movie courtesy of the National Geographic Channel.
+They asked me to answer the following questions.

 How do you think the role fathers play in raising and inspiring their children as Zia did, has changed in the past decade?
 How do you think this role will continue to change?